|

 Near the base of the Butte was a mill race

-connecting to the Willamette River, which crossed
+connecting to the Willamette River.
+The mill race

-Osterhoudt's mill.
+Osterhoudt's mill at 205 8th Avenue.
 (There were several planing mills

 at the time in the immediate area.)
 Skinners

-Butte is only a few blocks away from the mill (where
+Butte was only a few blocks away from the mill.
+On top of the

-butte were the charred ruins of an observatory,
+butte were the charred ruins of an observatory

 which had been dynamited in 1905, so it must have

 been a great place for kids to explore.
+Also on the

-A grass sled from the book.
-Elmer
+A grass sled from The Star Toy

 and Cyril would have had plenty of scrap wood